salekinsirajus/memAllocation/design.md

 After we found out why the first fit function is using those parameters, and what role each of them play, we had now a way to implement other algorithms using those (and perhaps a few other) variables.

+Now it's time to implement the algorithms.
+Let's do a quick recap of each of them.
+1. Best Fit: Finding the best hole for the requested size.
+So if requested size is 150, we will try to get a hole as close as we possibly can.
+2. Next Fit: Start looking for the hole from the last place we stopped at.
+So if we stopped at memory address 1500 in the previous request cycle, we will start our search for new request from 1500.
+3. Worst Fit: Settling for the biggest hole (which is the worst one for the size of the requested memory)
+4. Random Fit: Look at all the potential holes, and pick one at random.
+5. First Fit (default): Doesn't look any further; settle for the first hole it finds.